 For most Denali visitors, the only access to Denali National Park is by shuttle bus.
 As an Alaska Wildland Adventures guest, you will travel on a private bus to the end of the 95-mile road while enjoying a narrated wildlife search en route to a Kantishna-area lodge, nestled in the heart of the park.
 Here you'll have the opportunity to enjoy a variety of guided hikes to fit your pace, naturalist programs, gold panning, fishing, flightseeing (optional) and photographic opportunities.
 Steeped in gold mining and mountaineering history, this region will be sure to educate as well as astound.

-Several of our Guided Journeys include opportunities to explore Denali National Park.
+Several of our Alaska Adventures include opportunities to explore Denali National Park.